eideasy/wp-official-eid-plugin/readme.txt

 == Changelog ==

+= 3.2.1 =
+Fixed bug where ID code was lost for the user when updating in some cases

 = 3.2 =
 Added filter "smartid_login" to decide where to redirect after login process is completed.
 Default is redirecting to home page.